 2. PRESSURE COMPATIBILITY

-Not many riders need a pump that manages to go upto 160 psi.
+Not many riders need a pump that manages to go up to 160 psi.
 Mountain bikes probably don’t need to go above 50psi.
-Choose a pump which suits the pressure recommended for the tire.
+Choose a pump that suits the pressure recommended for the tire.

 3. VOLUME COMPATIBILITY